Bedagya-Bordoloi/AI-interview-bot/README.md

-# AI Interview Bot
+# AIVice

 An AI-powered tool designed to simulate job interviews, providing users with realistic practice and feedback to improve their interviewing skills.
 It uses job-specific questions from custom datasets, evaluates user responses, and provides a score out of 100.

 ## Introduction

-The AI Interview Bot is a Flask-based application that helps job seekers prepare for technical interviews.
+The AIVice is a Flask-based application that helps job seekers prepare for technical interviews.
 It leverages custom-made datasets of interview questions and a pre-trained DistilBERT model to evaluate user responses and provide constructive feedback.
 The bot simulates a real interview experience, asking questions tailored to the selected job role and offering a score and feedback on the user's answers.
 This tool aims to make the interview preparation process more efficient and effective.

 ## Features